Florida State vs. Syracuse NCAA Football Odds, Plays and Insights | October 2, 2021

 Syracuse Stats and Trends

-- Syracuse has played four games, with three wins against the spread.

-- The Orange have been underdogs by 4.5 points or more once this season and covered the spread.
+- The Orange covered the spread in their only game when underdogs by 5.5 points or more.

-- Syracuse's games this year have gone over the total in one out of four opportunities (25%).
+- Syracuse's games this year have hit the over on one of four set point totals (25%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.